-I. In practice, situations arise where interest is in the range of variability of a factor, but it is not possible to choose a random number of levels.
-In such cases, treating the factor as random usually gives a better model than treating it as a fixed factor, but care must be taken i) to see that the choice of levels results in something that might be a random sample; ii) to apply the result only to a population from which the levels used could reasonably be a random sample; and iii) to use due caution in interpreting the result.
+In practice, situations arise where interest is in the range of variability of a factor, but it is not possible to choose a random number of levels.

+In such cases, treating the factor as random usually gives a better model than treating it as a fixed factor, but care must be taken i) to see that the choice of levels results in something that might be a random sample;

+ii) to apply the result only to a population from which the levels used could reasonably be a random sample;

+iii) to use due caution in interpreting the result.

 Example: Two protocols for physical therapy for a certain common physical condition are being compared at a large rehabilitation hospital where turnover of physical therapists is high.

 Interest is in variability of results over the range of physical therapists as well as in comparing the two protocols.

-The contracts with the physical therapists do not allow the researchers to randomly choose physical therapists to participate in the experiment, so the experimenters can only use volunteers.
+The contracts with the physical therapists do not allow the researchers to randomly choose physical therapists to participate in the experiment, so the experimenters need to use volunteers.

 However, since the interest is in the variability over the range of physical therapists, treating physical therapist as a fixed effect would not be appropriate.

 Instead, the researchers use a mixed effects model with physical therapist as random effect.

 They check that the volunteers have a range of training and experience, so might reasonably result from random selection.

-In reporting their results, they caution that the results would only apply to physical therapists who might be hired by that hospital, and that since the sample of physical therapists was not random, there might be some qualities of volunteers that would make the results only apply to a smaller population of physical therapists.
+In reporting their results, they caution that the results would only apply to physical therapists who might be hired by that hospital, and that since there be some qualities of volunteers that would make the results only apply to a smaller population of physical therapists.
 II.
 Often blocking factors are random, so a mixed-effect analysis rather than a fixed-effect analysis may be appropriate for some block designs.
 Also, the considerations in I may apply.